Andy-C507/HyperSkill-Projects/README.md

 # HyperSkill-Projects
-A repository of completed projects through HyperSkill
+A repository of completed projects through the HyperSkill academy